Monday, 16 February 2026

 Panther G (Tamiya)

 My first full tank build after returning to the hobby.
-Built out of the box in one sitting then completely ruined with an overly thick application of Tamiya rattle can paint!
-I continue to use this as a paint mule with it receiving a multitude of experimental weathering effects.
+Built out of the box in one sitting, then completely ruined with an overly thick application of Tamiya rattle can paint!
+I continue to use this as a paint mule with it having endured a multitude of experimental weathering effects.

 Panzer IV Ausf H (Dragon)

-I think this was my first kit that I applied a large amount of photoetch on and those infamous Dragon instructions made the mega high parts count tricky to navigate.
-I did struggle but I remember the fit was generally good.
+I think this was my first kit that I applied a fairly large kit fret of photoetch.
+Those infamous Dragon instructions made the mega high part count tricky to navigate.
+I did struggle, but I remember the fit was generally good.
 I built it as an abandoned vehicle with a broken track.
-I utilised the salt method and crudely chipped the paint finish and it was way overdone.
-Then, during a productive airbrush session with Tamiya acrylics, I left it too long in front of a warm air blower to cure the paint.
-It deformed the glacis ☹
+I utilised the salt method and crudely chipped the paint finish.
+It was way overdone but added to the worn apperance.
+Then, during a productive airbrush session with Tamiya acrylics, I left it too long in front of a warm air blower to cure, and the glacis plate deformed ☹

 Schwimmwagen (Tamiya)